Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-\paragraph{Lipschitz constant and the choice of the loss function.} For this study we used the same models that we have trained for the Double Descent on MNIST1D using FF ReLU networks trained with Cross-Entropy setting and with MSE setting.
+For this study we used the same models that we have trained for the Double Descent on MNIST1D using FCN ReLU networks trained with Cross-Entropy setting (see \ref{setup-dd-mnist1d-ce}) and with MSE setting (see \ref{setup-dd-mnist1d-mse}).
+We plotted the evolution for the first 83,000 epochs for all models.